noahgrant/resourcerer/README.md

 ## Declarative Cache Keys

 As alluded to previously, `resourcerer` relies on the model classes themselves to tell it how it should be cached.
-This is accomplished via a static `cacheFields` array, where each entry can be either:
+This is accomplished via a static `dependencies` array, where each entry can be either:

 1. A string, where each string is the name of a property that the model receives whose value should take part in the cache key.
 The model can receive this property either from the [options](#options) hash, the [data](#data) hash, or the [params](#params) hash, in that order.